itenfay/grab_ethtoken_info/README.md

 }
 ```

-3. Fetcth data, Create page route and display the information for all of tokens.
+- 3.Fetcth data, Create page route and display the information for all of tokens.

 ```dart
 class _MyHomePageState extends State<MyHomePage> {